-In early 2011, KRVS-FM commissioned Richard Ziglar and Barry Yeoman to create 14 radio stories about the continuing impacts of the BP oil spill.
+In early 2011, KRVS-FM commissioned Richard Ziglar and Barry Yeoman to create a series of radio stories about the continuing negative effects of the BP oil spill.
 This reporting was part of GulfWatch, a local reporting initiative sponsored by the Corporation for Public Broadcasting (CPB) and coordinated by Louisiana Public Broadcasting (LPB).
-Through LPB, ten public radio and TV stations in Louisiana, Mississippi, Alabama and Florida continue to examine the ongoing effects of the Macondo well disaster.
+Through LPB, ten public radio and TV stations in Louisiana, Mississippi, Alabama, and Florida examined the ongoing effects of the Macondo well disaster.

-These stories are published to the GulfWatch website and initially aired on KRVS-FM.
-Links for these stories will also be provided below.
+These stories were originally published to the GulfWatch website and initially aired on KRVS-FM.

 All stories were written and produced by Barry Yeoman and Richard Ziglar.

 Trying to Keep Sane, One Goat at a Time